blisspaik/Capstone/README.md

 When it came to null values, I did not want to drop any observations because that would mean we are losing valuable daily information.
 Imputing the nulls with other weather station values seemed appropriate in this case.
 I used this Tableau [map](https://github.com/blisspaik/Capstone/blob/master/Visuals/Chicago_weather_stations.png) I created containing all weather stations in Illinois as a reference to see which weather station is near Chicago O' Hare International Airport, the origin of my weather data.
 I found that Northerly Island was the closest station that did not have null values in the days that I needed to impute.
 After doing so, I had the clean data that I needed to plot.

+To see a list of all features, please look at this [data dictionary](https://github.com/blisspaik/Capstone/blob/master/Data_Dictionary.md).

 ### Exploring Data Patterns with Visuals

 ![Histogram](https://github.com/blisspaik/Capstone/blob/master/Visuals/Histograms.png)